starcher26/team-management-app/README.md

 docker-compose up

-OR you hate to install a complete mean stack environnement:
+OR you have to install a complete mean stack environnement:

 I will enumerate all packages needed on Ubuntu :